layilin/SP23-33852/_paginated/sc-page040.md

 > VER.
 572. *yellow deaths*\] The yellow fever, to which Europeans of a sanguine habit of body, and who exceed in drinking or exercise, are liable on their arrival in the West Indies.
 The French call it *Maladie de Siame*, or more properly, *La Fievre des Matelots*.
 Those who have lived any time in the islands are no more subject to this disease than the Creoles,[^f40n3] whence, however, some physicians have too hastily concluded, that it was of foreign extraction.

-[^f40n1]: Yellow fever, a disease transmitted by the *Aedes aegypti* mosquito, occurs mostly in tropical climates and is characterized by aches, fever, jaundice, nausea or vomiting, and bleeding.
-This urban disease was extremely deadly to newcomers from Europe.
+[^f40n1]: Yellow fever, a viral disease transmitted by the *Aedes aegypti* mosquito, occurs mostly in tropical climates and is characterized by aches, fever, jaundice, nausea, vomiting, and bleeding.
+This disease was extremely deadly to newcomers from Europe.
+Eighteenth-century physicians did not understand the mechanisms via which yellow fever was caused or transmitted, but they took note of immunological patterns in which people who had lived in the Caribbean seemed immune to the disease, while those who had not were susceptible.
+They further believed, erroneously, that Africans and Afro-Caribbeans had an innate immunity to yellow fever.

 [^f40n2]: Grainger spends the next few pages describing Montano, a fictional planter whom he lauds for treating his slaves humanely.
 It should be noted that this behavior, though presented as virtuous, is justified on economic grounds.